-- Overturning accident - Jackknife accident (See 2.6.4.) - Accidental poisoning from carbon monoxide generated by a road vehicle in transport - Breakage of any part of a road vehicle in transport, resulting in injury or in further property damage

-- Explosion of any part of a road vehicle in transport - Fire starting in a road vehicle in transport - Fall or jump from a road vehicle in transport - Occupant hit by an object in, or thrown against some part of a road vehicle in transport - Injury or damage from moving part of a road vehicle in transport - Object falling from, or in, a road vehicle in transport - Object falling on a road vehicle in transport - Toxic or corrosive chemicals leaking out of a road vehicle in transport - Injury or damage involving only the road vehicle that is of a non-collision nature, such as a bridge giving way under the weight of a road vehicle, striking holes or bumps on the surface of the trafficway, or driving into water, without overturning or collision - And others
+- Overturning accident (See 2.6.1) - Jackknife accident (See 2.6.4) - Accidental poisoning from carbon monoxide generated by a road vehicle in-transport - Breakage of any part of a road vehicle intransport, resulting in injury or in further property damage - Explosion of any part of a road vehicle in-transport - Fire starting in a road vehicle in-transport - Fall or jump from a road vehicle in-transport - Occupant hit by an object in, or thrown against some part of a road vehicle in-transport - Injury or damage from moving part of a road vehicle in-transport - Object falling from, or in, a road vehicle intransport - Object falling on a road vehicle in-transport - Toxic or corrosive chemicals leaking out of a road vehicle in-transport - Injury or damage involving only the road vehicle that is of a noncollision nature, such as a bridge giving way under the weight of a road vehicle, striking holes or bumps on the surface of the trafficway, or driving into water, without overturning or collision

-2.6.4 jackknife accident: A jackknife accident is a noncollision accident in which the first harmful event results from unintended contact between any two units of a multiunit road vehicle such as a truck combination.
+2.6.4 jackknife accident: A jackknife accident is a noncollision accident in which the first harmful event results from unintended contact between any two units of a multi-unit road vehicle such as a truck combination.

-2.6.5 collision involving pedestrian: A collision involving pedestrian is a collision accident in which the first harmful event is the collision of a pedestrian and a road vehicle in transport.
+2.6.5 collision involving pedestrian: A collision involving pedestrian is a collision accident in which the first harmful event is the collision of a pedestrian and a road vehicle in-transport.

-2.6.6 collision involving motor vehicle in transport: A collision involving motor vehicle in transport is an accident that is both a motor vehicle accident and a collision accident in which the first harmful event is the collision of two or more motor vehicles in transport.
+2.6.6 collision involving motor vehicle in-transport: A collision involving motor vehicle in-transport is an accident that is both a motor vehicle accident and a collision accident in which the first harmful event is the collision of two or more motor vehicles in-transport.

-2.6.7 collision involving other road vehicle in transport: A collision involving other road vehicle in transport is an accident that is both an other-road-vehicle accident and a collision accident in which the first harmful event is the collision of two or more other road vehicles in transport.
+2.6.7 collision involving other road vehicle in-transport: A collision involving other road vehicle in-transport is an accident that is both an other-road-vehicle accident and a collision accident in which the first harmful event is the collision of two or more other road vehicles in-transport.

-2.6.8 collision involving parked motor vehicle is a collision accident in which the first harmful event is the striking of a motor vehicle not in transport by a road vehicle in transport.
+2.6.8 collision involving parked motor vehicle: A collision involving parked motor vehicle (See 2.2.34.2) is a collision accident in which the first harmful event is the striking of a motor vehicle not in-transport (See 2.2.34.1) by a road vehicle in-transport (See 2.2.34).

-2.6.9 collision involving railway vehicle: A collision involving railway vehicle is a collision accident in which the first harmful event is the collision of a road vehicle in transport and a railway vehicle.
+2.6.9 collision involving railway vehicle: A collision involving railway vehicle is a collision accident in which the first harmful event is the collision of a road vehicle intransport and a railway vehicle.

-2.6.10 collision involving pedalcycle: A collision involving pedalcycle is an accident that is both a motor vehicle accident and a collision accident in which the first harmful event is the collision of a pedalcycle in transport and a motor vehicle in transport.
+2.6.10 collision involving pedalcycle: A collision involving pedalcycle is an accident that is both a motor vehicle accident and a collision accident in which the first harmful event is the collision of a pedalcycle in-transport and a motor vehicle in-transport.

-2.6.11 collision involving animal: A collision involving animal is a collision accident in which the first harmful event is the collision of an animal, other than an animal powering an other road vehicle, and a road vehicle in transport.
+2.6.11 collision involving animal: A collision involving animal is a collision accident in which the first harmful event is the collision of an animal, other than an animal powering an other road vehicle, and a road vehicle intransport.

-2.6.12 collision involving fixed object: A collision involving fixed object is a collision accident in which the first harmful event is the striking of a fixed object by a road vehicle in transport.
-Fixed objects include such objects as guardrail, bridge railing or abutments, construction barricades, impact attenuators, trees, embedded rocks, utility poles, ditches, steep earth or rock slopes, culverts, fences and buildings.
+2.6.12 collision involving fixed object: A collision involving fixed object is a collision accident in which the first harmful event is the striking of a fixed object by a road vehicle in-transport.
+Fixed objects include such objects as guardrails, bridge railings or abutments, construction barricades, impact attenuators, trees, embedded rocks, utility poles, ditches, steep earth or rock slopes, culverts, fences and buildings.